landv/gambas/README.md

 ### Example TestContainer

 Start by creating a class with a name like "_Test", for example "_TestHelloWorld".
 This class contains one or more public testmethod(s).
-It has to inherit from ATestContainer and it has to be exported to ensure that Unittest will recognize it.
+It has to inherit from UnitTest and it has to be exported to ensure that Unittest will recognize it.
 The trailing underscore ensures that the Gambas interpreter hides these classnames, even when they are exported.
 But you can take any other name for it.
 This class is the so called TestContainer:

 ----
     ' Gambas class file
     ''' TestContainer _TestHelloWorld

     Export
-    Inherits ATestContainer
+    Inherits UnitTest

     Public Sub TestHelloWorld()